 Every month, hormones help make the lining of the womb ready for an embryo.
 If the egg is not fertilised, the womb lining comes out through the vagina as your monthly period.

 Some cancer treatments can affect the ovaries or the pituitary gland and cause an early menopause.
 Others can cause a temporary menopause or menopausal symptoms.

 Doctors may not be able to predict how female fertility will be affected.
 But your age and the planned treatment can help give an idea of your individual risk.
 Sometimes, it may be possible to reduce the effects of treatment on your fertility.

 - the eggs in the ovaries

 Cancer and cancer treatment can also change how you feel about sex or make it physically difficult to have sex.
 We have more information about coping with sexual difficulties that may be useful.

-- affecting the eggs
+- the ovaries or eggs

-- damaging the ovaries, womb or pituitary gland
+- the womb

 Types of radiotherapy which may affect fertility include: